attentiveanuj/Audio-Books-Business-Case/README.md

 Objective:

 Build a machine learning model to predict if a customer will purchase another audiobook (classification problem: will buy vs. won't buy).

+# Instructions
+Use Jupyter notebook to run the code and first run the Preprocessing a Dataset jupyter notebook and then the "Solving the bussiness case jupter notebook"